 The production uses 180-degree projection that surrounds the performer and provides scenic, artistic, and historical context to the show through their content.
 The images feature a unique mix of Philip R. Goodwin’s classical illustrations from the book’s first edition, period photographs, and brand new drawings and animations created by artist Michael Rae.

-Audience Size: Small to Large Venues
+Audience Size: Small, Medium, & Large Venues

+Trailer recording.
 Please contact us to watch a full length archival recording.

 Theatre Heroes is a theatre company based out of Austin, TX that creates high quality touring performances for young audiences and those young at heart.